hyperf/hyperf/docs/en/redis.md

 ];
 ```

-For example, set the redis client never timeout:
+For example, set the `Redis` never timeout:

 ```php
 <?php